solaimanhridoy/LearnPostgreSQl/README.md

 In SQL to create a table we need to define the table name, column name and their data types.

-To create a table type:
+To create a table type copy this:

 ```
 CREATE TABLE weather (